The tag slides neatly behind the scrap while the journal lies flat. Lift the page and it drops onto the table.

 The insert has a visible grip edge.

-The open corner is free of glue and decoration.
+The open corner is free of glue, lace, labels, and raised trim.

 The page closes flat.